Puranjay7100/EcoSnap/README.md

 ---
 ## 🧪 How to Use

-🔗 Open the Streamlit web app (see Live Demo below)
+🔗 Open the Streamlit web app

 📤 Upload an image of waste

 📈 View the predicted category

 ♻️ Read recycling suggestions and dispose responsibly

----
-## 🌐 Live Demo

-👉

 ---
 ## 🧠 Future Improvements